eladmaimoni/obsidian_notes/Software/CS Algo/Data Structures/Heap.md

 ```
 ### Remove $O(\log{n})$
 1. Swap with the last element and remove
-2. Start with the swapped element, recursively heapify downwards until no swap is necessary
+2. Start with the swapped element, heapify **downwards** until no swap is necessary
 ### Heapify - transform an array / tree to a heap $O(n)$
 Iterate each tree layer from bottom to top, heappifying each node.
 - starting with the first index of the lowest layer